KISS tour "The Apocalypse!", says Paul Stanley

 Q: In 1999, you played the title role in a production of "The Phantom of the Opera."
 Any more theatrical ambitions?

 A: "Sure.
-I love doing theatre.
+I love doing theater.
 I saw the show in London and I just connected with it, so I auditioned and got the part.
 I loved every minute of it."

 Q: You're also a successful artist.
 What do you get from painting that you don't get from music?